hybridly/hybridly/docs/guide/asset-versioning.md

 Hybridly has a built-in mechanism for forcing a full page reload when assets are updated.

-Without an asset reloading mechanism,a user could be on an outdated page that could behave unexpectedly and potentially crash after a deploy.
+Without an asset reloading mechanism, a user could be on an outdated page that could behave unexpectedly and potentially crash after a deploy.

 This mechanism works by sending a version hash back-and-forth between the front-end and back-end adapters.
 When the hash mismatches, Hybridly will respond with an external redirection, effectively causing a full page reload.